 This means that if a truck driver is found to be at fault for an accident because of drowsy driving or exhaustion, then the trucking company could be held liable for the damages caused.

 When it comes to trucking accidents, many factors can contribute to a crash.
 One of the most dangerous and overlooked causes is drowsy driving and exhaustion.
 While there is no doubt that drowsy and exhausted drivers can cause serious accidents, it is important to understand the legal implications of these types of accidents and whether or not you can sue the trucking company.

-But technically the fault does not lie with the driver (even though they caused the accident), but with the employer who overworks their truckers.
+But technically the fault does not lie with the driver, but with the employer who overworks their truckers.